reimagined/resolve/docs/read-side.md

 Refer to the [Query a View Model](#query-a-view-model) section, to learn how to query a View Model.

 Note that a View Model does not use the Read Model store.

-## Custom Read Models Specifics

-You can implement **custom Read Models** that handle events and answers queries based on custom logic.
-Custom Read Models do not use adapters and do not involve any internal mechanisms used by regular Read Models.
-For example, custom Read Models do not use meta tables to filter duplicate and out-of-order events, they do not provide transaction and table locking mechanisms to control data integrity, and so on.

-Custom Read Models are defined based on the following handlers:

-- `updateByEvents` (mandatory) - Invoked when new events arrive from the event store.
-- `read` (mandatory) - Invoked when a user performs query to the custom Read Model.
-Internally, this handler can perform any actions, for instance interact with the event store or send requests to external resources.
-- `getLastError` - Allows a custom Read Model to signal that a fatal error has occurred during event processing.
-If there is no error, the `null` value should be returned.
-If any other value has been returned, the Read Model's status is set to _failed_ and the `read` handler invocation stops.
-- `readAndSerialize` - Used when the `read` handler's result is not a regular entity, and can not be copied via the [structured copy algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
-In this case, `readAndSerialize` can return custom serialized value as a query result.
-- `dispose` - Used to free unmanaged resources (for example, like database connections) which maybe have been allocated by the custom Read Model.

-Note that custom Read Models do not define an `init` function.
-If you want to perform initialization, you need to define custom logic to catch the first call of any of the handlers listed above.

 ## Performing Queries Using HTTP API